 To get the proportion of ash we need we can buy the tinting dye separately, that is, 0.1.
 This is going to be the dye that gives the ash tone to the hair, counteracting the yellow or correcting the orange.
 And this 0.1 you have to mix with a base color (11, 10, 9, 8, etc.).
 This is done in hairdressing to find the perfect color, but sometimes it is easier to buy a single dye that contains base color and toning.
 For example, 11.1, 10.1, 9.1, 8.1, and so on.

 You can choose a 11.1, 10.1, 9.1, or 8.1, depending on the degree of blonde we are looking for, depending on whether you want it lighter (an 11) or darker (an 8).
 It may also be less than 8, but for my taste, it’s too dark and would cover the wick.

 This is the one I’m using right now.
 I like to choose a light shade and I like this particular brand because it protects the hair and is not bad at all price on Amazon.
 The result of using this dye to tone my highlights is what you see in the cover photo of this article.

-Thirdly mix with hydrogen peroxide.
+Thirdly mix with developer.
 Since we do not seek to modify the tone much but to change the color, we do not need a very high water.
-With 10% hydrogen peroxide is enough.
+With 10% developer is enough.
 And this way you will make sure that when you tone the hair does not spoil.

-If you are using a box dye, like the one you see in the photo, hydrogen peroxide will come already included in the correct proportion.
+If you are using a box dye, like the one you see in the photo, developer will come already included in the correct proportion.
 It is usually 20%, although some brands do not even mention it.

-The ratio between dye and hydrogen peroxide should be 50% and 50%.
+The ratio between dye and developer should be 50% and 50%.

 3. Leave on for about 10 minutes.